Fair Isle Weekend

 • You want to knit modern garments inspired by traditional colorwork techniques

-A fun, fashion-led craft book, Geo Knits provides the perfect introduction to knitting colourful geometric shapes and patterns for the beginner knitter.
+A fun, fashion-led craft book, Geo Knits provides the perfect introduction to knitting colorful geometric shapes and patterns for the beginner knitter.
 The path I followed when i first learned to knit.
-Starting with the very easiest garter stitch stripes – and advancing to slightly more challenging projects including chevrons, polka dots and more – 10 lessons and accompanying projects teach you all the geo knit skills you need to craft unique accessories.
-Geo Knits is the perfect primer for today’s newbie knitter – simple shapes including stripes, diagonals, triangles, circles and chevrons make sensational projects perfect for beginners.
-10 straightforward fun projects from scarves, mittens and bags to blankets and cushions accompany lessons with easy-to-follow instructions, patterns and illustrations showing how to knit a variety of basic geometric patterns.
-With a fashion-style lookbook of inspirational images and pattern swatches this book is sure to set your needles aquiver!
+Starting with the very easiest garter stitch stripes – and advancing to slightly more challenging projects including chevrons, polka dots, and more – 10 lessons and accompanying projects teach you all the geo-knit skills you need to craft unique accessories.
+Geo Knits is the perfect primer for today’s newbie knitter – simple shapes, including stripes, diagonals, triangles, circles, and chevrons, make sensational projects perfect for beginners.
+Ten straightforward fun projects, from scarves, mittens, and bags to blankets and cushions, accompany lessons with easy-to-follow instructions, patterns, and illustrations showing how to knit a variety of basic geometric patterns.
+With a fashion-style lookbook of inspirational images and pattern swatches, this book is sure to set your needles aquiver!